Ajooni Biotech Ltd launches pilot project in Rajasthan for exploring potential in MORINGA farming | www.lokmattimes.com

 Ajooni Biotech Ltd launches pilot project in Rajasthan for exploring potential in MORINGA farming

-Mumbai (Maharashtra) [India], May 31: Ajooni Biotech Ltd - One of the leading companies in the animal healthcare solutions and animal feed supplements has taken a lead in exploring potential in Moringa farming in Rajasthan.
+Mumbai (Maharashtra) [India], June 1: Ajooni Biotech Ltd – One of the leading companies in the animal healthcare solutions and animal feed supplements has taken a lead in exploring potential in Moringa farming in Rajasthan.
 Company has launched pilot project for the same and is confident to achieve benefits including rise in farmer income, reduction in the global warming, increase animal productivity among others.
-For the Quarter ended March 2023, company reported net sales of Rs 41.26 crore, 101 per cent rise YoY from sales of Rs 20.51 crore in Q4FY22.
-Net profit during Q4FY23 was reported at Rs 54 lakh.
+For the Quarter ended March 2023, company reported net sales of Rs.
+41.26 crore, 101% rise YoY from sales of Rs.
+20.51 crore in Q4FY22.
+Net profit during Q4FY23 was reported at Rs.
+54 lakh.

 Company has started the pilot project of Moringa farming in 5,000 acre in Rajasthan and over a period of three years it is expected to reduce Co2 emission by over 1 lakh tons.
 Company has plans to take the project on a very large scale in the state over a period of next 10 years.